kaband/PSMame-Screensaver/README.md

  * Mame Path* - Path to mame executable.
 Should include executable name.  ex. c:\mame\mame64.exe
  * Rom Path* - Path to directory that contains rom files used by Mame.  ex. c:\mame\roms
  * RomPath List* - Path to file that contains a list of rom names.
 Should include file name. ex. c:\mame\romlist.txt
-   * mamesscfg.exe includes a button to generate the list
+   * mamesscfg.exe includes a button to generate the list.
+The list consists of the files from the roms directory with the extension removed (ex. thisgame.zip becomes thisgame).
+If you are using a merged set, it will only capture the primary game.
-   * Gives you the ability to filter out certain roms by editing the list.
-For example instead of using the generate list button from the mamesscfg.exe utility which will add all roms from your rom directory, Romlister could be used instead to make a curated list - https://www.waste.org/~winkles/ROMLister/
+   * I recommend using Romlister instead to generate your list of roms.
+Export from romlister in csv format with only the name of the rom included.
+Use that file as your romlist source.  https://www.waste.org/~winkles/ROMLister/
  * Config Path - Location of the MAME config files. ex. c:\mame\cfg
  * Snapshot Path - Location of the MAME snapshots. ex. c:\mame\snapshots
  * NVRAM Path - Location of the MAME NVRAM files. ex. c:\mame\nvram